 1. You're too focused on the immediate savings

-Refinancing to score a lower interest rate and lower monthly mortgage payment can be smart, but not if the new home loan won't really save you money.
+If you can find a better deal than what you have now, refinancing to score a lower interest rate and lower monthly mortgage payment can be smart — but not if the new home loan won't really save you money.

 A refi doesn't make financial sense if you may be moving soon.
 If you're going to save $100 a month but will have to pay closing costs of $3,000, you'll need to stay in the home for more than 30 months to come out ahead.

 A refinance also can be a money loser when it causes you to stretch out your loan term.
-If you've been paying on your 30-year mortgage loan for 10 years and refi into a new 30-year loan, refinancing will saddle you with 10 extra years of interest charges.
+If you've been paying on your 30-year loan for 10 years and refi into a new 30-year mortgage, refinancing will saddle you with 10 extra years of interest charges.

 2. You want freedom from credit card debt